Open D tuning: D-A-D-F-A-D, Open Dm tuning

 DADFAD tuning is ideal for guitarists who are accompanying instruments that are tuned to minor scales, such as the Native American flute.

-D-A-D-F-A-E, Open Dmadd9 tuning

-This tuning was used by the progressive metal band Opeth on their album Ghost Reveries.

 D-A-D-A-D-D, Open D5 tuning

 This variant is used most notably by Mark Tremonti of Alter Bridge and Creed.
 Eight of the songs in which it is used are "Are You Ready?", "Faceless Man", "My Sacrifice", "Weathered", "Open Your Eyes", "Ghost of Days Gone By" (half-step down), "Life Must Go On", and “Fortress” (half-step down).
 It is also used on "Rain", "Brains", and "New Way Out", all tuned down 1 and a half steps (BF♯BF♯BB).
 Mark has mentioned in his instructional DVD that this tuning is one of his favorites because of its simplicity.
 It is also used by the Goo Goo Dolls in their song "Black Balloon", which was tuned down a half step on the album but played live in Open D5.
 "Without You", "Emotion Sickness" and "Paint Pastel Princess" by Australian band Silverchair also uses the Open D5 tuning, but down half a step.
 Fair to Midland use this tuning tuned down 1 full step (CGCGCC) and 1 1/2 steps (BF♯BF♯BB).